studionone/react-isorouter/README.md

 # react-isorouter

-This is an HTML5 `history`/`pushState/popstate` based router component for React 0.13, written in ECMAScript 2015 (also known as ES6) with full support for isomorphic rendering.
+This is an HTML5 `window.history` based router component for React 0.13, written in ECMAScript 2015 (also known as ES6) with full support for isomorphic rendering.

 ## Installation